KyanFoo/Seatrium-VR-Generator-Simulation/README.md

 ### Synchroscope Manager Script:
 The subsequent lines of code empower the interactive knobs of the "Governor Switch" to adjust the lerp duration, enabling the "Synchroscope Needle" to move at a faster or slower pace.

+## Game Manager
+The "Simulation Director" holds dominion over the entire game flow in the simulation.
+Its responsibilities include tasks like loading different module scenes, coordinating restarts, and setting up preset variables within the scene.

+The group of functions below defines the various preset values that the value meters will use when entering various modules.

+To wrap up the simulation, the Game Manager examines predetermined criteria to determine whether they were met, determining whether the operator passed or failed.
+It is worth noting that different modules present different criteria that must be met.

+## Post Processing Manager Script:
+This script serves solely for post-processing within the scene, allowing the emissive material to bloom and radiate with the intensity of a light source.
+This gives the simulation a more realistic and immersive feel.